indradhanush/birthday-thanks/README.md

 Birthday Thanks
 ===============

-Reply to all Facebook Birthday Wishes!
+Automate replies to all birthday wishes on facebook.

 ##Installation##